Nice-AU/Note-Small/README.md

 # Note-Small
-About- The OnlyNote Jar with spell checker for just import, to save time, it's a small note for anyone who needs, built with Java Swing by Nice Application 1.
+About- The OnlyNote Jar with spell checker for just import, to save time, it's a small note, built with Java Swing by Nice Application 1.

 <img src="NA Note0.gif" height="340px"><hr>

 How to use-
-The OnlyNote Jar with spell checker for just import & call class name to save time, it's a small note for anyone who needs, build with Java Swing by Nice Application 1
+The OnlyNote Jar with spell checker for just import & call class name to save time, it's a small note, build with Java Swing by Nice Application 1

 Make a folder in the C drive as the path by the below link- -C:\Alan